We service commercial, domestic and, increasingly, other Technical companies (a Tech's Tech).

 We are based in Tweed Heads New South Wales (NSW) Australia which is located on the border of NSW and Queensland.
 Tweed Heads is on the edge of the Mt Warning Caldera and is part of the Gold Coast which is the fastest growth area in Australia - AU.
 We are 1 hour south of Brisbane on the way to Sydney.
 We have Murwillumbah, Byron Bay, Ballina, Lismore, Casino, Kyogle and Beaudesert within 1 hour's drive.
 Tweed Heads is part of the Northern Rivers of NSW and has the Great South East and Hinterland to the north in Queensland.

-We look at your current set-up and offer solutions based around your requirements, current technology and upcoming technology.
+We look at your current set-up and offer solutions based around your requirements, current technology, trends and upcoming technology.

 Some of the concerns addressed include, but are not limited to -

-Upon receiving the document the client can use Area IT to implement none, some or all the technologies and maintain these solutions in the future.
+Upon receiving the document the client owns the solution.
+The client may then use Area IT to implement the next stages and maintain these solutions in the future or may choose to use a third party to do so.

 “A goal without a plan is just a wish.”